luvnft/thirdroom/README.md

 ### User Generated Content and Sandboxed Scripting

-Third Room worlds and avatars are owned by their creators.
+Space worlds and avatars are owned by their creators.
 Worlds and avatars are published as glTF files hosted on the Matrix network or elsewhere.
 Creators will also be able to embed WebAssembly scripts inside their glTF content, enabling custom behaviors.
 Manifold's APIs are built around the ability to safely provide performant manipulation of a glTF scene graph from a WebAssembly module.
-This enables us to run partially untrusted scripts safely in your Third Room client as you navigate from world to world.
+This enables us to run partially untrusted scripts safely in your Space client as you navigate from world to world.

 We hope to standardize this WebAssembly Scene Graph API as a member of the Open Metaverse Interoperability Group's [Scripting Working Group](https://github.com/omigroup/omi-scripting-group).